 Did you know that Google has over 100,000 employees outside of the US?
 But why would a California-based tech company want to hire a global team of international employees?

-Here’s why: the global team helps them access a bigger and richer talent pool, provides a competitive edge, introduces new perspectives and cultures, allows market entry, and helps improve productivity with teams working around the clock.
+Here’s why: a global team helps them access a bigger and richer talent pool, provides a competitive edge, introduces new perspectives and cultures, allows entry into untapped international markets, and helps improve productivity with teams working around the clock.

 With a major difference in time zones, they take over exactly where you left off.
-As you can imagine, you can work double as fast and complete projects on time.
+As you can imagine, this means your organization can work double as fast to complete projects.

 This global presence is one of the many benefits of hiring workers internationally.

 Moreover, hiring foreign workers helps 86% of SMBs manage costs and fill vacancies.
-This strategy also addresses the lack of skilled workers available in the US, as reported by 58% of SMBs.
+This strategy also helps the 58% of SMBs who struggle with skill shortages.

-In this article, we will discuss—why you should hire international workers, different recruitment channels, and how you can make this process simpler using ClickUp’s project management tool.
+In this article, we will discuss why you should hire international workers, the different recruitment channels to do so, and how you can make this process simpler using ClickUp’s project management tool.

 Why Hire an International Employee?